-Our most recent estimates indicate that more than 5.3 million hectares (6.7%) of New South Wales has been impacted by the bushfires.
+Our most recent estimates indicate that more than 5.5 million hectares of New South Wales were impacted by the 2019–20 bushfires.
 This includes extensive damage in our national parks, with more than 2.7 million hectares of national park estate affected.

-Alongside our ongoing efforts to fight the fires, the NSW Government is implementing actions to support recovery of our wildlife and conservation values.
-Wildlife and Conservation Bushfire Recovery: Immediate Response January 2020 sets out the immediate actions we are taking to protect wildlife and support the recovery process for our natural environment.
+The NSW Government acted quickly to support recovery of our wildlife and conservation values.
+The Wildlife and Conservation Bushfire Recovery: Immediate Response January 2020 (the Immediate Response) provided information about the scale and severity of the fires and set out immediate actions taken to protect wildlife and support recovery.

 Emergency response actions included wildlife rescue operations, seed banking and the creation of insurance populations of some species, and the provision of supplementary food and water to sustain wildlife until habitat regenerated.
 Additionally, intensive feral animal and weed control was implemented to protect surviving wildlife from feral cats and foxes and to reduce the impact of feral animals and weeds on recovering native vegetation.

 The NSW Government also provided an additional $1 million in emergency funding for licensed wildlife rehabilitators to support veterinary care and build capacity in the wildlife rehabilitation sector to respond to bushfire emergencies.

 While the Australian bush has an amazing capacity to recover from fire, many species and ecological communities are still experiencing the impacts of the fires one year on.
 This is particularly true for species not adapted to fire or impacted by prolonged drought or other threatening processes.

 In February 2021, the NSW Government released the NSW Wildlife and Conservation Bushfire Recovery: Medium-term response plan.
 The plan outlines the actions that will be taken over the next 1 to 5 years to support biodiversity recovery and build the resilience of our natural environment to future fires and other threats.